kedro-org/vscode-kedro/README.md

 ## Settings
 ### Change Configuration Environment
-By default the extension look at the config loader's `base_env` (`base`) usually.
-To change where the extension looks for configurations, you need to update the settings in VSCode.
-For example, you want it to look for configuration in `prod` folder:
+By default, the extension references the configuration loader's base_env (typically base).
+To change the directory where the extension looks for configurations, you need to update the settings in Visual Studio Code (VSCode).
+For example, if you want to use the `prod` environment, you need to update the settings as follow:

  ![alt text](assets/settings_environment.png)